-The average temperature in the Mt.
-Fuji area in September is 18 degrees centigrade (64F) and can go down to 15 degrees (59F) or lower at night.
-The average temperature in September is 23 degrees.
+The temperature in the Kawaguchiko area in April 2017 was 20 degrees celucius (68F) in high and dropped to 10 degrees (50F) at night.
+Please note that April is much colder than in September.
 As you will be running up in the mountains, you can expect temperatures to be colder than the average.
 You'll need to be well-prepared for cold weather running!!

 Click here for other useful links (such as the local tourism offices around the Mt.
 Fuji area).